trucount/HeHo/README.md

-HeHO - By Sparrow AI Solutions
+HeHO - By Sparrow AI Solutions.